kanthorlabs/kanthorq/website/docs/003-concepts/005-task.md

 #### Completed Flow

-This is the most expected flow we want to see in the system.
-Nothing to say about it, lets check the diagram to see the flow
+This is the most desirable flow, where tasks successfully complete without any issues.
+See the diagram below for the flow:

 ```mermaid
 ---